kuzzleio/sdk-javascript/doc/7/core-classes/search-result/next/index.md

 Resolves to a `SearchResult` object, or to `null` if no more pages are available.

-## Throw
+## Rejects

-This method throws an exception if:
+This method return a rejected promise with an error if:

 - No pagination strategy can be applied (see below)
 - If invoking it would lead to more than 10 000 items being retrieved with the `from/size` strategy